piplabs/subnet-worker-client/docs/WEP_SDK.md

 - From repo root: `ENVIRONMENT=local cargo run -p subnet-wcp`

 ### Notes
+- Validation: If required inputs are missing or no handler is registered for a received activity, the SDK returns an ERROR Completion.
+- Spec binding: Use `bind_spec_from_yaml(kind, version, path)` to enable validation at runtime.
 - Proto: `proto/execution/v1/execution.proto` (SoT).
-SDK will generate stubs against this later.
 - In production, publish the SDK to PyPI; partner apps depend on it and implement handlers in their own repos.